vitamaxDH/gradviz/README.md

 ## 🏗️ Project Structure

-The project is organized into a multi-module structure:
+The project is organized as a single Gradle plugin module containing:

--   `gradviz-core`: Contains the main plugin logic, including dependency analysis and report generation.
+-   Main plugin logic for dependency analysis and report generation
--   `gradviz-marker`: A marker artifact used for publishing to the Gradle Plugin Portal.
-It ensures that consumers can apply the plugin using the `plugins { ... }` block.
+-   Interactive HTML report generation using G6.js
+-   Gradle plugin configuration and task registration

 ---